jeka-dev/demo-springboot-simple/README.md

 The following commands requires a Docker cli (such as Docker Desktop) on the host.

-Create a Docker Image of the Spring-Boot Application
+Create a Docker Image of the Spring-Boot Application.
 ```shell
 jeka docker: build
 ```

-Show Details about of the Docker Image
+Show Details about of the Docker Image.
 ```shell
 jeka docker: info
 ```